 Here is one of the most comprehensive collections of website load time statistics you’ll ever find on the internet.
 All relevant website speed statistics as it relates to Google ranking, revenue, sales, page views, and bounce rate are contained in this post.

-Page Speed Now One Of Google’s Ranking Factor
+Page Speed Now One of Google’s Ranking Factors

 The rise of page speed as one of Google’s ranking factors is something we have to welcome and quickly adapt to because it’s going to become more important in the future than it is now.

-Website speed statistics, as you’ll see below, point to the fact that internet users everywhere demand and expect fast response times to accompany their browsing experience.
+The page speed statistics, as you’ll see below, point to the fact that internet users everywhere demand and expect a fast web page load time to accompany their browsing experience.

-And for Google to stay in business as the most dominant search engine, they have to find a way to service the increasing need for page speed and massively improve the user experience.
+And for Google to stay in business as the most dominant search engine, they have to find a way to service the increasing need for faster website speed and massively improve the user experience.

 For us to stay in business, we have to play by Google’s page speed rules and find a way to make our website load below 2 seconds.